Roll20/roll20-api-scripts/MarchingOrder/README.md

 # Marching Order

+_3.1 Updates_
+* Added button for creating ad-hoc formations that aren't saved.
+* Added button for making one token follow another at some set distance as an ad-hoc formation.
+* Reorganized the menu a little bit.
+* Formations will only look for their tokens on the objects layer when they are applied.

 _v3.0 Updates_
 * The script has been reworked entirely.
 Marching orders now work based upon formations formed when you tell a group of tokens to follow a leader.
 * You can now save multiple formations and load them up to be used later.